dev-academy-programme/computer-setup/ubuntu-setup.md

 If you see something like `nvm is a shell function from /home/username/.nvm/nvm.sh` you've already installed NVM and can go to section 4.5, if you see a `nvm not found` message then keep reading.

-First, check if you have node installed
+First, check if you have NodeJS installed:

 ```sh
 which node